acuas/TestingAndVerification/readme.md

 The validation report confirms that the state machine is complete because all events are explicitly handled by specified transitions in every state.
 In this case, both "checkAvailability/ok" and "checkAvailability/error" events have transitions defined in the "Initial" state, ensuring that the state machine handles all possible events.
 ```

+## Verification

+The verification process examines the specification for completeness and consistency by analyzing the protocol, memory, and operation scenarios.
+Here's a step-by-step explanation of the verification process:

+Initialization Check: The verification process begins by checking whether the memory is correctly initialized.
+In this case, it is, and an Analysis node with the text "Memory is correctly initialised" is added to the output.

+Input Binding Check: The process then checks if all operation inputs are bound in the scenarios.
+In this case, there are two warnings generated for the operation "checkAvailability(book)" since the input "book" is not bound in either scenario (checkAvailability/ok and checkAvailability/error).

+Determinism Check: Next, the process checks if the operation is deterministic, meaning that for any given input, there is only one possible outcome.
+The operation "checkAvailability(book)" is found to be deterministic, and an Analysis node is added to the output with the text "Operation is deterministic: checkAvailability(book)".

+Input Partitioning: The process then analyzes the input space and determines valid partitions for the input and memory space.
+In this case, three input partitions are identified:

+input 1: moreThan(searchAt(currentStock, book), zero)
+input 2: equals(searchAt(currentStock, book), zero)
+input 3: lessThan(searchAt(currentStock, book), zero)
+Scenario Analysis: The process then analyzes each scenario for the operation "checkAvailability" and determines which input partitions are accepted by each scenario.

+Scenario "checkAvailability/ok" accepts input 1 (moreThan(searchAt(currentStock, book), zero))
+Scenario "checkAvailability/error" accepts input 2 (equals(searchAt(currentStock, book), zero)) and input 3 (lessThan(searchAt(currentStock, book), zero))
+Blocking and Non-determinism Checks: The process checks for any blocking or non-deterministic behavior in the operation.
+In this case, there are no such issues found.

+The verification process concludes with the generation of an XML file containing the analyzed protocol specification, with Notice, Analysis, and Warning nodes as described above.
+The warnings indicate that the input "book" is not bound in the scenarios, which should be corrected in the specification.

+## Test Generation:

+Let's break down the XML file step by step:

+TestSuite: The root node of the file is the TestSuite, which includes attributes like id, name, testDepth, multiTest, grounding, and metaCheck.
+It represents the entire test suite generated for the LibraryService specification.

+Notice: The Notice node with id="1" contains information about the generated test suite for the LibraryService.
+It has several child nodes:

+a.
+Analysis: These nodes (id="2" to id="7") provide details about the generated test suite, such as the exploration depth, the number of theoretical, infeasible, redundant, executable, and multi-objective sequences.

+b.
+Warning: Two Warning nodes (id="8" and id="11") indicate that certain transitions were never fired during the test generation process and the specification is not fully covered by the test suite.
+The analysis in id="12" suggests introducing a new scenario to improve the coverage.

+TestSequence: The TestSequence node (id="13") represents a single test sequence within the test suite.
+It has attributes like state, path, and test.
+In this case, there's only one test sequence in the suite, with the state set to "Initial," path to "0," and test to "1."

+TestStep: Inside the TestSequence node, there is a TestStep node (id="14"), which represents a single step within the test sequence.
+It has attributes like name, state, and verify.
+In this case, the TestStep has the name "create/ok," state set to "Initial," and verify set to "true."

+a.
+Operation: The Operation node (id="15") within the TestStep node specifies the operation to be executed in this step, which is "create" in this case.

+The generated test suite contains only one test sequence, which consists of a single test step, performing the "create" operation in the "Initial" state.
+The Notice node provides insights into the test generation process and highlights that the specification is not fully covered, suggesting the need for additional scenarios to improve coverage.

+For more info, please visit http://staffwww.dcs.shef.ac.uk/people/A.Simons/broker/index.html.